 Byron, being also the name of a monolithic poet of yore, was of course the only possible name for our new ride.
 After a bit of old-fashioned-style research (opening the Norton Anthology—the hardback kind!—to the table of contents and ogling, not googling, the entry for “Byron”) I discovered that Byron’s full name was George Gordon Lord Byron.
 Quite pleased with the rhythm of this epithet, I suggested tacking on “the Grey” as a coda.
 My sister disagreed, but what did that matter?
 I’m older.

-(I told him to stick to his own kind, but he’s a very open-minded kinda guy…)
+(I told him that was inappropriate behavior, but he’s a very open-minded kinda guy…)

 He also happens to be the same make, and even sports the same bumper sticker, as two of my best friends’ cars.
 He has very friendly headlights.
 (This is a tangent, but–when my sister was little, she had a system for classifying headlights, by their shape, into three categories: Friendly, Mommy, and Spiteful headlights.
 Spiteful: the narrow kind that glare at you as they speed past.
 Friendly: round-edged, with a pleasant glow.
 Mommy headlights, and this is verbatim here: “not spiteful but not quite friendly either.” …We had a very happy childhood!
 I swear!)